Home » Kaddish

 The Burial Kaddish

-During the burial of a deceased parent, bereaved children recite the mourner’s Kaddish prayer, thus fulfilling the ancient custom dating back to the times of the Geonim in the first millenia.
+The first time the mourner’s Kaddish is recited is during the burial of a deceased parent, Bereaved children are usually the ones to recite the mourner’s Kaddish prayer at the graveside.
+Saying the specific text of this mourner’s Kaddish, fulfills the ancient custom dating back to the times of the Geonim in the first millenia.

-The text of this “Kaddish Hagadol” – the burial Kaddish written in Aramaic – is recited by mourners only at the graveside.
-It powerfully affirms belief in an era to come: An era when the world will be renewed, and when all those who once lived upon its earth will be recalled to life.
-It’s a declaration of faith in G-d, Who directs our lives and cares for us in moments of both joy and loss.
+The only time this text of this “Kaddish Hagadol” – the burial Kaddish written in Aramaic – is recited by mourners only at the graveside.
+It powerfully affirms belief in an era to come: An era when the world will be renewed, and when all those who once lived upon its earth will be recalled to life. he Kaddish prayer for the dead is a declaration of faith in G-d, Who directs our lives and cares for us in moments of both joy and loss.
 Through this Jewish prayer for the dead, the bereaved ask that their future reunion with all those who have left this world come speedily.

 Kaddish the First Year

 Simply put, Kaddish is a prayer recited at various points throughout the daily prayer order.
-Since it is intended to mark the conclusion of a segment in davening, there are a few different texts of the Kaddish, which are each used at a different point in the services, and which should all preferably be recited by a mourner on behalf of his departed loved one:
+Since it is intended to mark the conclusion of a segment in davening, there are a few different texts of the Kaddish, which are each used at a different point in the services, All preferably of the following Kaddish prayers should be recited by a mourner on behalf of his departed loved one:

-- Kaddish Shalem – the Kaddish with the longest text – is recited following Shemoneh Esrei, the silent prayer that constitutes the climax of the daily service.
+• Kaddish Shalem – the Kaddish with the longest text – also known as the full Kaddish is recited following Shemoneh Esrei, the silent prayer that constitutes the climax of the daily service Full Kaddish can be said by a mourner in his year of obligation.

-- There is, however, one Kaddish reserved for mourners only – the Kaddish Yatom (“orphan’s Kaddish” or “mourner’s Kaddish”), which concludes the prayer service in its entirety.
+• There is, one Kaddish reserved for mourners only – which earns it the appellation the Kaddish Yatom (“orphan’s Kaddish” or “mourner’s Kaddish”), which concludes the prayer service in its entirety.
+This mourner’s Kaddish is always recited by a mourner for one of his Kaddish obligations.

 Since saying Kaddish elevates the soul of the deceased, it is ideal for a mourner to serve as the actual chazan throughout those first eleven months following the passing of a parent.
 That way, the child can say not just the mourner’s Kaddish, but every version of the Jewish Kaddish said throughout the service.
 If that is not possible, the mourner can just recite the Kaddish yatom, the mourner’s Kaddish.